-How to produce and make red Bordeaux wine, white Bordeaux wine, or wine in other regions explained
+How to produce and make red wine, white wine and sweet wine explained

 Wine is made in the Vineyard

 Before you get to the part where fermented juice turns into wine, prior to picking the grapes, much of the work need to produce great wine takes place in the vineyard.
 Many of the choices made by the vineyard manager dictate the type of wine, style and character of the finished product.
 The goal for most top wines is achieve the desired level of ripeness in the grapes, with considerations given to the amount of yields hoped for, from the vineyards.
 All these choices take place long before the grapes are picked.

 During the winter months, following the previous vintage, green pruning and bud thinning take place.
 The purpose behind this is to decrease the amount of plant material on the vines that could hold back the grapes from thefull value of being exposed to the sun.
 This will also help encourage concentration in the fruit.

 How much green harvesting takes place in the next step.
 Green harvesting will determine much about the type of wine being produced.
 A green harvest is essential to reducing yields.
 While green harvesting is conducted in most Bordeaux vineyards, it’s a moderately new practice that began to take hold in 1986 in the Medoc, before moving to the Right Bank by 1989.
 Green harvesting is simply the act of removing unripe grape bunches.
 This is done while the grapes are still green, hence the term, green harvesting.
 By conducting a green harvest, the remaining berries will receive more important nutrients.
 In turn, this should increase the concentration and flavor compounds needed to make great wine.
 Decisions also need to be made regarding the amount of buds per vine.
 A second green harvest can take place later in the growing season, removing clusters that are not ripening well, further concentration the best grapes on the vine.